kpavlov/nginx-secure-proxy/README.md

 This Dockerfile is not really made for direct usage.
 It should be used as base-image for your nginx project.
 But you can run it anyways.

 You should overwrite the _/etc/nginx/external/_ with a folder, containing your nginx __\*.conf__ files, certs and a __dh.pem__.
-_If you forget the dh.pem file, it will be created at the first start - but this can/will take a long time!_
+_If you forget the dh.pem file, it will be created at the first startup - but this can/will take a long time!_

     docker run -d \
     -p 443:443 \